IanFletcher1Spatial/strigo-lab-exercises/1-read-data/exercise.md

 <head><base target="_blank"> </head>

 #### 1\.
 Open FME Workbench
 Open FME Workbench to start creating a workspace.
-To do this in Windows go to Start > FME Desktop 2021.0 > FME Workbench.
+To do this in Windows go to Start > FME Desktop 2022.0 > FME Workbench.

 We will be using FME Workbench for the entirety of the tutorial series.
 FME Workbench is where you will author all of your workspaces.

 #### 2\.
 Start a New Workspace
-After FME Workbench opens, click on the New button to create a new workspace.
-The empty workspace is referred to as the "canvas."
+After FME Workbench opens, click on the Blank Workspace button to create a new workspace.
+The empty area you see is referred to as the "canvas."
 The canvas is where all of the objects in a workspace will be contained.

 ![WorkbenchOverview.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lK7I&feoid=00N30000006n8wU&refid=0EM4Q0000028azF)

 #### 3\.
 Drag and Drop to Add Data
-In the File Manager, browse to the C:\FMEData2021\Resources\GettingStarted\Data folder.
+In the File Manager, browse to the C:\FMEData2022\Resources\GettingStarted\Data folder.
 In the Data folder, click on the **LocalAddresses.csv** and drag it into FME Workbench.\
 ![AddCSV.gif](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lK7I&feoid=00N30000006n8wU&refid=0EM4Q0000028azK)

 #### 4\.
 Introduction to the Add Reader Dialog